-EuS and Al were evaporated from e-beam-heated crucibles.
-The chemical composition and the structure of the surface crystal were studied by X-ray Photoelectron Spectroscopy (XPS) and Low Energy Electron Diffraction (LEED).
-Ex-situ measurements of magnetic properties were performed in Quantum Design PPMS system, and Atomic and Magnetic Force Microscopes (AFM, MFM) were used to characterize the surface morphology.
+EuS and Al were evaporated from e-beam-heated crucibles (details of sample preparations are summarized in Appendix 1).
+The chemical composition and the structure of the surface crystal were studied in-situ by X-ray Photoelectron Spectroscopy (XPS) and Low Energy Electron Diffraction (LEED) as well as magnetic characterization by X-ray magnetic circular dichroism (XMCD).
+Exsitu measurements of magnetic properties were performed in Quantum Design PPMS system, and Atomic and Magnetic Force Microscopes (AFM, MFM) were used to characterize the surface morphology.